 And one last thing…

 One last lesson we’ve learned from our partnership with Dwolla—communication is key.
 No integration process comes without questions and issues that pop up here and there.
-When obstacles happen, it’s crucial to receive support from the partner company.
-Given our first-hand experience, we can confirm that Dwolla’s communication with partners is a prime example of how partnerships should work.
+When obstacles happen, it’s crucial to receive support from the company.
+Given our first-hand experience, we can confirm that Dwolla’s communication with customers is a prime example of how partnerships should work.
 Using Slack as a major communication channel with Dwolla’s development team was fantastic, and we were delighted to receive prompt and informative responses should we have any questions or issues occur.

 Thanks to Dwolla’s extensive API documentation, getting started guides, and professional support team, Rentberry’s users can now enjoy fast and secure online payments as part of our product offering.
-We hope that our experience will be of use to you when considering Dwolla as a payment partner, too.
+We hope that our experience will be of use to you when considering Dwolla as a payment solution, too.

 We'll help you design your ideal payments experience.
 We’ve sent you a message to kick off the conversation with our team.
 Please check your inbox.
 There was an error and the form was not submitted.